Arlo Video Doorbell Review

-To use the Arlo Video Doorbell, you’ll need a wired doorbell and chime setup with existing electrical wiring, as this device will be hardwired into your home.
-Unlike other Arlo products, this device only took about ten minutes to setup.
-I removed my existing doorbell, took the two wires and re-screwed them into the back of the Arlo Video Doorbell.
-Of course, make sure your power is off during this process so you don’t get electrocuted!
-Also, you’ll need strong Wi-Fi.
+To use the Arlo Video Doorbell, we needed a wired doorbell and chime setup with existing electrical wiring and a 16-24 VAC.
+Unlike our experience with other Arlo products, this device only took us about ten minutes to set up.
+We removed our existing doorbell, took the two wires and re-screwed them into the back of the Arlo Video Doorbell.
+Of course, we made sure our power was off during this process so we could avoid getting electrocuted!

-Once you’ve physically installed the Arlo Video Doorbell to your home, the app will guide you through the rest of the process, which includes giving it a name like “front door” and scanning the QR code from the app.
-From there, the app does the rest of the setup for you.
+Once we’d physically installed the Arlo Video Doorbell to our home, the Arlo mobile app guided us through the rest of the process, which included giving our doorbell a name, like “front door” or even “The Batman,” and scanning the QR code from the app.
+From there, the app did the rest of the setup for us.